 While no one expects disputes and conflicts, sometimes they do occur, and it is in the best interests of the parties to resolve the dispute in the simplest, fastest, and least-expensive manner.
-The student therefore agrees to follow the three steps below:
+The student agrees to follow the three steps below:

-Step One: Any and all disputes, conflicts, problems, controversies, or claims of any kind without exception arising from or connected to enrollment and attendance at the College ("dispute") should first be taken up with the Campus Director.
-If the dispute is not then resolved, a written statement should be made of each party's position and submitted to the Corporate Chief Executive Officer for a final decision.
+Step One: Any and all disputes, conflicts, problems, controversies, or claims of any kind without exception arising from or connected to enrollment and attendance at the College ("dispute") may first be taken up with the Campus Director.
+If the dispute is not then resolved, a written statement may be made of each party's position and submitted to the Corporate Chief Executive Officer for a final decision.
+The Campus Director will provide contact information for the CEO, who will use reasonable efforts to resolve the dispute within thirty days.
 The parties may proceed to Step Two if the dispute is not resolved in Step One.